No description

 home/

-plasma.nix KDE Plasma 6 configuration
+plasma.nix KDE Plasma 6 config

-packages/ User package sets
+packages/ User package sets (cli, desktop, dev, media, etc.)

 scripts/ Helper scripts (backups, git helpers, rsync exclude)